arlac77/uti/README.md

 Uniform Type Identifier
 -----------------------
-Fro a list of known UTIs please see [(http://www.escape.gr/manuals/qdrop/UTI.html)]
+For a list of known UTIs please see [(http://www.escape.gr/manuals/qdrop/UTI.html)]

 # example